-Species delimitation and hybridisation
+Species delimitation and hybridization

 We used a combination of species delimitation methods and population genomic approaches to test species and subspecies limits.
 For these analyses we excluded the six non-Arcifera outgroup specimens resulting in a dataset composed of 44 samples.
 We extracted the 44 Arcifera samples from Dataset E composed of 366 shared loci which present the lowest level of missingness (Table 1).
-First, BPP (Flouri et al. 2018) was used with the A11 option, using inverse-gamma distributed diffuse priors (⍺ = 3) for the population sizes (θ) and root ages (τ0).
+First, BPP (Flouri et al. 2018) was used with the A11 option, using inverse-gamma distributed diffuse priors (⍺ = 3; ß = 1000) for the population sizes (θ) and root ages (τ0).
 Analysis was run for 100,000 generations, sampling every 100 generations after a burnin of 8,000 generations.
 Second, the multi-locus species delimitation using Bayesian model comparison implemented in the TR2 package (Fujisawa et al. 2016) has been applied on the same dataset.
 Locus trees generated with IQ-TREE v2.0.5 (Minh et al. 2020) and previously used for the weighted-ASTRAL approach were used as well as the maximum likelihood IQ-TREE consensus tree on dataset A as guide tree.
 Outgroups were removed from gene trees and the guide tree.

-From the SNP (Dataset H), population clustering was assessed using STRUCTURE 2.3.3 (Pritchard et al. 2000).
+From the SNPs (Dataset H), population clustering was assessed using STRUCTURE 2.3.3 (Pritchard et al. 2000).
 Bi-allelic SNPs shared by at least 40% of the samples were extracted using VCFtools v0.1.12a (Danecek et al. 2011).
 Because markers are supposed to be unlinked, we extracted randomly only one SNP by locus.
 K-values from 1 to 15 were tested with no prior population information and performed three times for each of them to verify a convergence of estimations.
 A burn-in of 100,000 runs was used followed by 500,000 iterations.
 The most likely number of clusters was determined using the Evanno method (Evanno et al. 2005) implemented in Structure Harvester (Earl & vonHoldt 2012).
 The replicates were then combined and the figures generated using CLUMPAK server (Kopelman et al. 2015).
 To investigate putative admixture between species or subspecies we estimated Patterson’s D statistic (ABBA-BABA test) (Patterson et al. 2012) for all subspecies/species quartets using the Dsuite (Malinsky et al. 2021).
 The analyses were performed on bi-allelic SNPs shared by at least 40% of the samples composed of 6,743 SNPs.
 Z-scores and associated p-values were calculated to assess the significance of the results.

 Results

-Museomic approach efficiency
+Museomics approach efficiency